ArashBarmas/Deep-Reinforcement-Learning-Course/README.md

-#### Monte Carlo Method:
+#### Monte Carlo Prediction:

 One way to estimate action-value function or Q-table.
 Q-table has states as its rows and actions as its columns and shows the expected return if the agent starts at state s, then takes action a and follows the policy $\pi$ for future time steps.

 #### Monte Carlo Control:

 The agent alternates between these two steps, with:

-1. Policy Evaluation: using the policy π to construct the Q-table, and
+1. Policy Evaluation: using the policy π to construct the Q-table with alpha updates(high alpha means more emphasis on more recent return), and

-2. Policy Improvement: improving the policy by changing it to be ϵ-greedy with respect to the Q-table (π ← ϵ-greedy(Q), π ← π′)
+2. Policy Improvement: improving the policy by changing it to be ϵ-greedy(limit of ϵ to zero)  with respect to the Q-table (π ← ϵ-greedy(Q), π ← π′)

 we will eventually obtain the optimal policy π∗

+#### Greedy in the Limit with Infinite Exploration GLIE:

+MC control converges to the optimol policy if every s,a is visited infinitely many times.